Tourism in Sydney: Sydney Tower

-Sydney Tower is Sydney's tallest free-standing structure, and the second tallest in Australia, the Q1 building on the Gold Coast being the tallest.
+Sydney Tower is Sydney's tallest free-standing structure, and the third tallest in Australia, the Q1 building on the Gold Coast being the tallest.
 It is also the second tallest observation tower in the Southern Hemisphere after Auckland, New Zealand's Sky Tower (Auckland); though Sydney Tower's main observation deck is almost 50 metres higher than that of the Sky Tower.
 The Sydney Tower is a member of the World Federation of Great Towers.
 It is known by locals as the Centrepoint Tower, after the shopping centre building the tower sprouts from.

 Sydney Tower Skywalk, or just Skywalk, is an open-air, glass-floored platform circling Sydney Tower at a height of 260m above ground level.
 The moving viewing platform extends out over the edge of the main structure of Sydney Tower.
 This attraction is more than twice as high as the popular BridgeClimb walk to the top of Sydney Harbour Bridge.
 From the platform the seaward horizon is 58 kilometres away, although inland features such as the Blue Mountains can be seen at further distances.
 See Sydney Attractions Group.